 If you are a resident of the Special Parking Zone you may purchase a permit that allows you to park during the restricted hours.
-A full-year permit costs $150 and is valid from August 1 of the current year to August 14 of the following year.
-The cost of a partial year permit is prorated throughout the year.
+A full-year permit is valid from August 1 of the current year to August 14 of the following year.

 Residents who need to park their vehicle on the street between the hours of 7:00 a.m. and 3:00 p.m. can apply for a daytime permit that is no cost.
-Temporary permits are available at the cost of $3 for a one-day overnight permit and $7.50 for a three-day overnight permit.
-Residents may also apply for books of guest permits.
+Temporary permits are available for overnight parking.
+Residents may also apply for free daytime guest permits.
 A Residental Parking Permit Waiver is available to residents for special events, such as garage sales, meetings, etc. Waiver of Permit Requirement

-All types of permits are available from the Municipal Collector's Office, (217) 384-2346, during office hours and temporary permits are available 24 hours a day at the Urbana Police Department, 400 S. Vine St., Urbana, (217) 384-2320.
+All types of permits are available from the Municipal Collector's Office, (217) 384-2346, during office hours and temporary permits are available 24 hours a day at the Urbana Police Department, 400 South Vine Street, Urbana, (217) 384-2320.
 Annual permit holders can purchase and request temporary permits online.